Will Smart Contracts Replace Middlemen?

 The process of validating transactions and creating new blocks not only takes time, but it costs money.
-When it comes to smart contracts, developers literally have to calculate how much ‘gas’ their program will use, and someone has to pay for this gas.
-It's like pay-as-you-go computing but you need to pay at the point of execution.
+When it comes to smart contracts, developers have to calculate how much ‘gas’ their program will use and pay for it.
+It's essentially pay-as-you-go computing but you need to pay at the point of execution.

 It’s worth noting, however, that smart contracts that don’t need to change any data can be performed for free and the operation is almost instant.
 But there are limited use cases for read-only smart contracts.

 It’s early days in the world of smart contracts but next-generation alternatives to the Blockchain like the Hedera Hashgraph network are certainly going to stimulate more interest.
 Especially as the Hashgraph team recently announced that they will support Solidity (the programming language used to create Ethereum smart contracts).